.flowconfig [options]

 module.system.node.resolve_dirname

-By default, Flow will look in directories named node_modules
+By default, Flow will look in directories named node_modules for node

 modules.
 You can configure this behavior with this option.